GSA/Section508.gov/_pages/create/2018-05-10-create-docx-overview.md

 ---

-## Tips and Tricks
-* Save documents as .docx format to preserve accessibility features.
-Other formats that can be produced by Microsoft Word (RTF, DOC, TXT, and ODF) may not be accessible.
-* Develop reusable accessible design templates to reduce the level of effort to create accessible electronic content.
-  * Follow responsive design principles that support accessibility on different types of devices.
-* Advocate for the use of authoring tools and document converters that enable users to easily create accessible documents.
-Where possible, upgrade existing tools (e.g., Microsoft Office or Adobe Acrobat) to the latest version.
-Benefits include:
-  * Authoring and evaluation features that make it easier to create accessible documents;
-  * Conformance to requirements for software-authoring tools requirement in the Revised 508 standards.

 ## Agency-Developed Guidance
 The resources in this section were developed by federal agencies and shared here for your convenience.
 Note, much of this guidance predates the [Revised 508 Standards][1].